Virtual Desktop Infrastructure (VDI) - For Staff

 2. Access legacy Windows environment to run certain systems/software packages which are not compatible with the current Windows desktop.

 With VDI services, only the screen on the virtual desktop is sent to the user’s local PC/notebook and no data will be stored on the local machine.
-After you finish using the “virtual desktop”, you could simply log off the service.
+After you finish using the “virtual desktop”, you can simply log off the service.
 In a nutshell, your local machine becomes a dumb terminal and all the processing is run on the virtual machines in our servers within the campus.

 To access VDI